 Why What You Want To Be When You Grow Up Is 99% Unhelpful In Ever Actually Deciding

-When we’re little, for some reason the grown ups decide it’s a good idea to ask ‘And what do you want to be when you grow up?’.
+When we’re little, for some reason the grown ups decide it’s a good idea to ask ‘What do you want to be when you grow up?’.
 If we could go back, I guarantee most of us would reply ‘I don’t know.
 I will probably never know.
 If I ever manage to figure it out, you’ll be the first to know.
 Now please go away.’

 You might have guessed by now that I did eventually end up studying writing.
 Most people in my course wanted to write the Great Australian Novel or were simply forced into it on their way to becoming a serious journalist.
 I wanted to do neither of those things.
 I had no idea what I wanted.